bl1te/MCJ-datapack-attempt/README.md

 Custom installation is preferred to minimize the probability of your mods interferring the pack.

-But it should work either way since I'm not using any _'world-affecting / -changing'_ mods during the development[^1].
+But it should work either way since I'm not using any _'world-affecting / -changing'_ mods during the development[^2].

+[^1]: While I like messing with the code for fun, I'm not going to break my head for multiplayer adjustments.
-[^1]: WorldEdit does not fall into this, right?
+[^2]: WorldEdit does not fall into this, right?
 It is just a **tool** for changes, not a changer by itself.